Beach Pond

 Note: Because one boat launch can access, say, both a lake and a river or both the upstream and downstream portions of a river, not all paddling trips at a given site will necessarily encounter all of the features listed.

-Type of Access: Boat launch for hand carried boats
+Type of Access: Boat ramp

-Shoreline: sand and gravel beach
+Shoreline: boat ramp and adjacent sand and gravel beach

 Hours of Operation: Closed from 1/2 hr. after sunset to 5 am, except for fishing, boating and hunting